SpinDoctorMRI/SpinDoctor/README.md

 SpinDoctor is a software package that performs numerical simulations of diffusion magnetic resonance imaging (dMRI) for prototyping purposes.

-The Matrix Formalism Module computes a closed form representation of the diffusion MRI signal called Matrix Formalism, that is based on the eigendecomposition of the Laplace operator, defined in the diffusion geometry.
+The Matrix Formalism Module computes a closed form representation of the diffusion MRI signal called Matrix Formalism, that is based on the eigendecomposition of the Laplace operator, defined in the relevant geometry.

-Currently, the Matrix Formalism Module allows the computation of the Matrix Formalism signal and the Matrix Formalism Gaussian Approximation signal for realistic neuron (impermeable membranes) with the PGSE sequence.
+Currently, the Matrix Formalism Module allows the computation of the Matrix Formalism signal and the Matrix Formalism Gaussian Approximation signal for realistic neuron geometries (impermeable membranes) with the PGSE sequence.

 Matrix Formalism for permeable membranes and for general diffusion-encoding sequences are under development and will be released in the future.